roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-02 ****** bydawn1958© Suddenly the three girls walked over to Michelle and their brother followed them.
+Suddenly the three girls walked over to Michelle and their brother followed them.
 One by one they reached over to give her a hasty kiss before rushing across the room to their assigned beds.
 Kato was more deliberate than his sisters and he reached over giving his frightened idol a goodnight kiss.
 The brazen boy brushed up against Michelle's tempting body and he purposely pushed his hips at her, as if he was humping her leg.

  Michelle didn't want to make a scene, but she felt like dying when the boy poked her.
 He seemed to hold the pose for the longest time before going to his bed.
 Michelle literally shook from Kato's demoralizing strategy and she tried hard to shrug off the boy's tactics, as nothing but a childish prank.